 You must replace the thermal paste every 5–8 years.

 Thermal paste replacement is a regular topic of conversation.
 There is only one drawback—it’s brought up when you’re already experiencing difficulties.
-There are a few ways to tell if your thermal paste needs to be reapplied.
+There are a few ways to tell if your thermal paste needs reapplied.
 Upgrades to your CPU cooler or CPU are arguably the most noticeable.
 You can’t reuse thermal paste, and many people don’t realize that.

 Is Liquid Metal Better Than Thermal Paste?

-In the same way, thermal paste covers the small spaces between the CPU, GPU, or their heat sink; liquid metal does the same thing.
+In the same way, thermal paste covers the small spaces between the CPU, GPU, or heat sink; liquid metal does the same thing.
 Its composition and characteristics are the main differences.
 Gallium is the primary constituent of liquid metal.
 It’s a soft metal with low melting and high boiling points.
 The melting point drops to -19C when mixed with other components and metals like indium.
 So, the compound is still a liquid at ambient temperature due to its properties.
 There is almost no evaporation because of its high boiling point (1300C).

 What is thermal paste?

-Thermal paste is a superconductive paste used to fill the micro-gaps on the surface of two objects, typically a CPU or GPU and the heat sink.
+Thermal paste is a superconductive paste used to fill the micro-gaps on the surface of two objects, typically a CPU or GPU, and the heat sink.

 It’s no surprise that thermal paste is so popular, but it’s for a good reason.
 The simplicity of use is one of the most critical factors.
 Even if it falls to the side, it won’t damage your PC because it isn’t electrically conductive.
 Thermal paste can be used and reapplied as many times as you like.
 In addition, thermal paste is a more cost-effective method of cooling a CPU.
-Thermal paste is extremely inexpensive per gram, but it has a significant drawback in heat transfer.
+Thermal paste is extremely inexpensive per gram but has a significant drawback in heat transfer.
 Compared to liquid metal, the thermal conductivity of thermal paste is nonexistent.
-For example, the finest thermal pastes available have a thermal conductivity of just above 15 W/mK, which is significantly lower than the thermal conductivity you obtain with liquid metal at the time of this article.
+For example, the finest thermal pastes available have a thermal conductivity of just above 15 W/mK, significantly lower than the thermal conductivity you obtain with liquid metal at the time of this article.

 Is Noctua Thermal Paste Conductive?